adr/vscode-adr-manager/README.md

 * `src`: Stores all source code for the extension that is written in TypeScript.
     * `plugins`: Stores useful modules and libraries that will be reused throughout the extension.
     * `extension.ts`: The main TypeScript file in which the extension will be set up (i.e. registering VS Code commands and their functionality etc.).
-    * `WebPanel.ts`: This TypeScript file is used to handle the webview panel for rendering different custom HTML content.
+    * `WebPanel.ts`: This TypeScript file is used to handle the webview panel for rendering different custom HTML content and handling message passing between the extension and the webview.

 * `web`: Stores all files relevant to Vue for specifying what to render in the webview, i.e. components, views etc.
     * `pages`: Because we don't have access to a router, we can simulate that using different TypeScript files that specify different views to mount to the DOM.
 Each TypeScript file stored in this directory will be compiled into separate JavaScript files using [rollup.js](https://rollupjs.org/guide/en/) that will be used to render the webview by specifying a specific key when fetching the HTML content for the webview.